jpoves-a11y/FTIR_Analyzer/replit.md

 - Server provides simple HTTP hosting with cache control

 ## Recent Changes
+- December 18, 2025:
+  - Added soft blue background color (#e8f4fb) to application
+  - Added user manual PDF download button in Data Import tab
+  - Created public/ folder for static assets and documentation
 - December 12, 2025: Initial Replit environment setup with Python 3.11

+## User Manual Access
+The user manual (SoftwareUserManual.pdf) is stored in the `public/` folder and is accessible via:
+- **In development**: Click "User Manual" button in Data Import tab
+- **In production (Cloudflare Pages)**: The file is deployed along with other public assets
+- The link points to `/public/SoftwareUserManual.pdf` which is served by Python server in dev and by Cloudflare Pages in production